jmtalarn/elm-personal-site/content/posts/2017-06-12-foundation-sites-6-angular-2-application.md

 <!--more-->

-I'm used to the Zurb's Foundation framework due its simplicity and I feel it less invasive than it could be other frameworks like <a href="http://getbootstrap.com/">Bootstrap</a>.
-Also this week I started learning about <a href="https://angular.io/">Angular (&gt;=2)</a> and I found that I needed some "prebuilt" components to help me in the project I started with learning purposes.
+I'm used to the Zurb's Foundation framework due its simplicity and I feel it less invasive than it could be other frameworks like [Bootstrap](http://getbootstrap.com/).
+Also this week I started learning about [Angular (>=2)](https://angular.io/) and I found that I needed some "prebuilt" components to help me in the project I started with learning purposes.
 So I struggled a little bit to add Foundation for sites to it and these are the steps I followed ...

 <h2>Creating an Angular project with the CLI</h2>
 Angular provides a command line interface (CLI) to run the most common commands used during development.
-Previously to the following commands you should have installed <a href="https://nodejs.org/en/">Node.js</a> and its package manager NPM.
+Previously to the following commands you should have installed [Node.js](https://nodejs.org/en/) and its package manager NPM.

 You can update npm to the latest version with the following command: